sahilsaxena21/reddit_post_analytics/README.md

 # Reddit Post Analytics

-This project was part of a course assignment.

 The objectives of this project were as follows:
 1) Collect unstructured data from reddit.com
 2) Perform pre-processing